ljanda/nyr_talk_2020/README.md

 # nyr_talk_2020

-This is my R project, slides (in xaringan), images, and data, for my [NYR](https://rstats.ai/nyr/#about) talk.
+Here you can find my R project, slides (in xaringan), images, and data, for my [NYR](https://rstats.ai/nyr/#about) talk.
 Feel free to reach out if you have any questions!